 (Note: attendance is essential.
-Instruction is carried out in English and Greek)
+Instruction is carried out in English and Greek) Course textbook and outline/list of readings are available.

 Assessment: Written examination in the form of a translation commentary.

 TIS2-310E: Translation History ECTS Code: G-LSUD3 ThApTIS310E